utelecon/utelecon.github.io/en/articles/google-form/index.md

 #### Setting up as a Quiz

 Click on the Settings (a blue circle in the picture below) and turn on the "Make this a quiz".
-If you turn on "Make this a quiz", you can use automatic scoring (see step 5).
+If you turn on "Make this a quiz", you can use automatic scoring (see [Apply automatic scoring](https://utelecon.adm.u-tokyo.ac.jp/en/articles/google-form/#apply-automatic-scoring)).
 You can also set the method of grade disclosure and other options.

 <figure>
 <img src="photo_04.png">